 A librarian serves as a liaison with each academic department and is responsible for managing the library collection in each assigned area.
 The subject librarian will work with faculty in their assigned disciplines to select appropriate library materials.
-The Director for Library Academic Services monitors the development and maintenance of the entire library collection as a whole in consultation with the subject librarians.
+The Director of the Library monitors the development and maintenance of the entire library collection as a whole, in consultation with the liaison librarians.